 There is little doubt that replacement gene therapy works.
 Many studies have proven the utility of adding a functioning gene into a cell, tissue or animal that harbors a genetic mutation.
 This is why big pharma has embraced the gene therapy approach especially for treating the muscular dystrophies.

 However, and this is extremely important, no study has ever completely restored dystrophic muscle to normal.
 In fact, most studies with dystrophic animals used young animals that express a mild phenotype unlike that in human patients.
 The few studies using older animals or those that exacerbate the phenotype with exercise - a method that mimics injury-induced muscle degeneration in patients - report only partial restoration of muscle function.

 All of this suggests that additional measures to boost muscle mass and strength are needed to overcome the accumulated damage from years of muscle degeneration.
 This is why we are developing a combinatorial approach, one that pairs AVGN7 with gene replacement therapeutics.

 What are AAVogen's investment and development needs?

-AAVogen is supported by grants and seed investments and is currently raising funds for Series-A financing.
-The latter will support our pre-clinical development program and Phase I clinical trials.
+AAVogen is supported by grants and seed investments and is currently raising additional financing.
+These funds will support our pre-clinical development program and Phase I clinical trials.

 Our financing goals are tranched to particular milestones and are leveraged by a record of highly successful grantsmanship, strong intellectual property protection, equally strong legal representation and experienced management/leadership.
 We are also pursuing corporate partnerships and licensing to expand value propositions in all geographies.